saeidsalehpoor/FomeAIServer/README.md

 you can change the database config in db.js, set it to your own

-// run this command in terminal and then open http://localhost:YOUR_PORT/
+// run the below command in terminal and then open http://localhost:YOUR_PORT/

 nodemon